 Floor mat and/or activity gym

 Again, I'm not going to be holding my baby 24/7.
 I work from home and need somewhere for her to be near me, but not on me all the time.
 We saw the Lovevery Baby play mat and knew we had to have it!
-It's great for tummy time and Lovevery Baby actually is designed for your baby's development.
+It's great for tummy time and Lovevery's play gym is actually designed for your baby's development.

 The play mat has five zones that can be revealed or concealed to prevent overstimulation and promote learning.
 It's comprised of really quality and thoughtfully selected materials; like non toxic water based finishes, sustainably harvested wood, BPA and phthalate free plastic and silicone, soy ink, and 100% organic cotton materials.